santiagorocha/personalityInsights/README.md

 # Personality Insights

-This is an application which relies on the Personality Insights Service from IMB Watson to determine the personality behavior of an evaluated subject.
-Some dependencies should be installed, and those are:
+This is an application which relies on the Personality Insights Service from IMB Watson to determine some personality behaviors of the evaluated subject.

-django
-python 3.7
+Some dependencies should be installed...